-Ian Jobling has extensive experience in “county line” drug cases include R v G and R v L.
+Ian Jobling has extensive experience in “county line” drug cases including R v G and R v L.

 He was leading Counsel in a two-month terrorist case which resulted in the acquittal of his client.